What wattage do RV appliances use?

 A laptop, monitor, router, and Starlink Standard can push a workday into 1,000-2,000Wh before you count the fridge, fans, lights, or cooking.
 That is not a problem if you planned for it.
 It is a problem when the solar system was sized around weekend camping and then asked to support office hours.

-If work continuity matters, use the connectivity stack planner alongside the power calculators.
+If work continuity matters, use the internet backup planner alongside the power calculators.
 Internet gear is not just a plan decision.
 It is also a battery decision.

 Kitchen and short-burst inverter loads